kenanhancer/Uni.ORM/README.md

   </connectionStrings>
 </configuration>
 ```
-`Uni.ORM` can understand database that you want to use with providerName attribute in connectionString.
+`Uni.ORM` has the ability to understand the database you want to use with providerName attribute in connectionString.
 So, don't forget the providerName.
-Let's say we want to use Oracle database.
-We should set providerName as "Oracle.DataAccess.Client" as shown in config code.
+Suppose we want to use Oracle database.
+The providerName must be set as "Oracle.DataAccess.Client" as shown in the below config code.

 ###Second Step
-We can create UniOrm object now.
+Create UniOrm object now.
 ```csharp
 var aw = new UniOrm("AdventureWorks");//Microsoft SQL Server